Acupuncturists

 Russell Brown, L.Ac, MTOM, founder & owner

-After graduating from UC Berkeley with a degree in journalism, I came home to Los Angeles and enjoyed a career in feature film development.
-We made some fun movies—like the near-Academy Award-nominated The Fast and the Furious films, Not Another Teen Movie, and Cruel Intentions—and some terrible ones for which I secretly fear I may someday be karmically punished.
+After graduating from University of California, Berkeley with a degree in journalism, Russell returned home to Los Angeles and enjoyed a career in feature film development, working on some fun movies—including The Fast and the Furious films and Cruel Intentions—and some truly terrible ones for which he fears he may someday be karmically punished.

-I treat everything, but areas I treat most include emotional disorders, pain, stress-related conditions, sports injury, and contemporary existential crises.
+Russell treats everything, but areas he prefers include emotional disorders, chronic pain, stress-related conditions, sports injury, and contemporary existential crises.

 Appointments available Tuesday, Wednesday, Thursday and Saturday